tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 A variable is path-consistent is all **binary constraints** can be satisfied upon each triplet of values in its domain

-Named path because this implies that the path between two
+Named path because this implies that the path between two variables is consistent through a third variable

+- More difficult to solve
+- Must loop through every triplet and check constraints